ysc2229-s1-23/mp-assignment-00/README.md

 # Assignment 00 - Data Structures and Algorithms

 This repository contains the first problem set for YSC2229: Introduction to Data Structures and Algorithms.
 This first PSET is designed to test your understanding of Python.
 You will not need any specific knowledge of advanced data structures or algorithms.
 The problems involve fundamental operations such as arithmetic calculations, basic data manipulation and simple decision-making processes.
 Again, I emphasize that you do not need any prior knowledge of data structures or algorithms, such as dynamic programming, hashmaps, or trees, to solve these problems.
-Furthermore, do not worry of any of the aforementioned terms sound unfamiliar.
+Furthermore, do not worry if any of the aforementioned terms sound unfamiliar.
 You will learn about them in the coming weeks.
 ## Problems
-There are 13 problems in the questions folder.
+There are 14 problems in the questions folder.
 The respective tests are in the tests folder.
 You only need to pass all of the tests to achieve a perfect score on the assignment.
 Your grade is calculated based on how many of the total tests you pass.

 Please do not add, delete, or change any of the unit tests.
 I am able to know if you do so through my own program which scans all of your code.
 If you are found to have done so, you will receive a 0 on the assignment.
 If you have any questions, please message the student in charge of the problem set on Telegram @yokurang.

 Remember to consider all edge cases and extreme values while writing your solutions.
 The goal is to ensure your function works correctly under all possible scenarios it might encounter.

+A note on the PSET: This PSET contains some easier questions and much harder ones.
+Some of these problems might take a few minutes depending on your proficiency in Python, and others 2 hours or more.
+Please do not be discouraged if you are unable to solve some of the problems.
+In case you are stuck, you may

+- Make a post in the GitHub classroom discussion board and I will answer them
+- Message the student in charge of the problem set on Telegram @yokurang
+- Email the peer tutors of the class.

+Furthermore, there is no particular order in which you should solve the problem.
+In fact, in my personal opinion, there is no order that will make the PSET easier.
+You may choose to solve the problems in any order you wish.

 ## Submissions
 To submit your assignment, you only need to push your code.
 The autograder will run all of the tests and assign a score based on the number of passing tests.
 You can push your code as many times as you want.
 The autograder will only consider your latest submission.